scylladb/scylla-cluster-tests/docs/configuration_options.md

 **default:** N/A

-**type:** str_or_list (appendable)
+**type:** str | list[str] (appendable)

 ## **prepare_wait_no_compactions_timeout** / SCT_PREPARE_WAIT_NO_COMPACTIONS_TIMEOUT

-At the end of prepare stage, run major compaction and wait for this time (in minutes) for compaction to finish. (relevant only to longevity_test.py), Should be use only for when facing issue like compaction is affect the test or load
+Time to wait for compaction to finish at the end of prepare stage.
+Use only when compaction affects the test or load

 **default:** N/A